Marketing Pulse Blog

 Live Updates: Navigating TikTok’s Uncertain Future

-Just hours before the U.S. Supreme Court was set to hear arguments on whether the law that could ban TikTok is constitutional; the app announced that it would begin shutting down on January 19 if the ban was not delayed or overturned.
-This seemingly eliminates the option of finding a U.S. buyer before the deadline.
+Just hours before the U.S. Supreme Court was set to hear arguments on whether the law that could ban TikTok is constitutional; the app announces that it would begin shutting down on January 19 if the ban was not delayed or overturned.
+This seemingly eliminated the option of finding a U.S. buyer before the deadline.

 December 27, 2024 Update